-The Oreck did a terrible job at collecting rice on the shallow carpet, taking over six passes and still leaving a ton of residual debris behind.
+The Oreck did a terrible job at collecting rice on shallow carpet, taking over six passes, and still leaving a ton of residual debris behind.
 This model tended to suck in the rice, crush it up, then leave it on the carpet, rather than actually collecting it.
-This model did even worse on the fluffy carpet, taking over 10 passes to do a barely passable job.
+It did even worse on the fluffy carpet, taking over 10 passes to do a barely passable job.
 The Oreck did even worse at collecting flour, performing poorly on flat carpet and receiving one of the lowest scores of all our tested models.
 It didn't improve on fluffy carpet, doing the worst job of the entire group.

-For the cereal test, the Oreck delivered a subpar performance.
+For the cereal test, the Oreck also delivered a subpar performance.
 It did poorly on the first pass, once again crushing up the debris and spitting it out, rather than collecting it.
 It did about the same on the fluffy carpet, still leaving some residual debris after 14 passes.
 For the oatmeal test, more of the same subpar results.
 It took over five passes on both flat and fluffy carpet to get somewhat clean, with plenty of debris left over.

 Ease of Use

 The Oreck XL doesn't have any option to adjust for a hard floor, low-pile, or medium-pile carpet, so it lost some points.
-This model did alright at cleaning in close to edges, but faltered in the tight corners.
+This model did alright at cleaning in close to edges but faltered in tight corners.
 It also didn't do the best at getting debris right in front of it.

-When it came to maneuvering, this model was quite mediocre, It's light enough to easily push or pull with minimal effort, but doesn't swivel like the higher-end models.
+When it came to maneuvering, this model was quite mediocre.
+It's light enough to easily push or pull with minimal effort but doesn't swivel like the higher-end models.
 And, despite a decently light weight, this vacuum doesn't have an accessory hose, making it exceptionally difficult to clean a flight of stairs.

 Hard Surface Cleaning